Recimarry Blog

 Recipe websites

-YouTube ~Only if recipe is in caption. ~Yes if recipe in caption, transcript, or linked site.
-May extract wrong content from links. ~Only if recipe is in caption. ~Only if recipe is in caption.
+YouTube ~Only if recipe is in caption; no one-tap share. ~Only if recipe is in caption. ~Yes if recipe in caption, transcript, or linked site.
+May extract wrong content from links. ~Only if recipe is in caption. ~Only if recipe is in caption. ~Only if recipe is in caption.
 Caption, transcript, or video audio.
-Costs 5 points if video processing needed.

-Image / screenshot Up to 3 images. ~Supported but encountered hiccups in testing.
+From photo / screenshot Up to 3 images. ~Supported but encountered hiccups in testing.
+Up to 6 images.
 Up to 3 images.

 Organization & Discovery

-Search by ingredient ~Filter by ingredient icons, but inconsistent — "beef" won't surface steak; "rice" won't surface fried rice. ~Occasionally false positives — e.g. searching "fish" may also surface fish sauce recipes.
+Search by ingredient ~Filter by ingredient icons, but inconsistent — "beef" won't surface steak; "rice" won't surface fried rice.
+Filter by dish type or course only. ~Occasionally false positives — e.g. searching "fish" may also surface fish sauce recipes.

 Search by tag Search by category or collection only.
 Multiple tags per recipe; multiple collections.

-Shopping List Instacart & Walmart integration coming.
+Shopping List Grouped by aisle.
+Instacart & Walmart integration coming.
 Instacart & Walmart integration.
-Items sorted by grocery store aisles.
-Items grouped by grocery store aisles.
+Grouped by aisle.
+Grouped by aisle.
+Grouped by aisle.

 Cooking Features